All Episodes

 Is that how that worked, John?

-Anyway, you can see uh how there are people calling him a house gammon over this, which I think is a bit uncharitable, because I'm sure he's not a bad chap.
+Anyway, you can see how there are people calling the house gammon over this, which I think is a bit uncharitable.

 But the thing is, buying into their narratives is not a good idea because it gets these kind of people behind you.

-Yeah, something I want to say is that um I know from my background in academia how narratives uh are weaponized against people, and it's very often the case that everyday people who aren't that informed when it comes to political discourse and rhetoric, they try to get some points across, and in trying to communicate these points across, they end up picking bits and pieces from the narrative of the establishment.
+And it's very often the case that everyday people who aren't that informed when it comes to political discourse and rhetoric, they try to get some points across.

 It may be completely unintentional, but it happens.

-But the point is it's like framing works in debates.
+It's like framing works in debates.

 100%.

-But the point of the narratives of the establishment is that they are logically coherent, whether they're true or not, and so once you accept some of it, then other bits of it fall in, and through process of inference, you end up at their conclusion whether you like it or not.
+But the point of the narratives of the establishment is that they are logically coherent, whether they're true or not.

-So basically, John, from your perspective of diversity is our strength.
+So basically, John, from your perspective of diversity is our strength, what's the argument against mass immigration?

 Why shouldn't we just have an infinite number of immigrants from around the world?

-Do you do you want communists supporting you?
+Do you want communists supporting you?

 Do you want these people on your side?

-It are you sure you want these guys on your side, mate?
+Are you sure you want these guys on your side, mate?

 Because these people hate you.

-If you'd just come around and said, Well, actually, I do think maybe the English are the ones with the primary claim to England, they would be castigating you as a racist at the moment.
+If you'd just come around and said, well, actually, I do think maybe the English are the ones with the primary claim to England, they would be castigating you as a racist at the moment.

-Anyway, a lot of people are pointing out that this is kind of the British version of the Hicklib meme, uh, as in the the sort of the house gammon as it's being called, which is again uncharitable, but there are a lot of people saying it, so it's it must have resonated with them in some way.
+Anyway, a lot of people are pointing out that this is kind of the British version of the Hicklib meme, as in the sort of the house gammon, as it's being called, which is, again, uncharitable.

 And I mean, look at this.